 Implementation of sites within the Cottonwood and Neosho Rivers watershed continues as part of the inter-agency team’s ongoing implementation schedule.

-Projects are ongoing in 2018 within this watershed.
+Projects are ongoing within this watershed.

 A portion of the "pooled" agency funding is dedicated to streambank stabilization projects in the John Redmond Reservoir watershed.